FIWARE-Ops/docs.academy/docs/transcripts/introduction-to-fiware.md

-applications through to much more complex and rich ecosystem the idea that you can have interaction with your business to business or things like social media you would have been completely unknown 5-10 years ago and you can see that the amount of information we are getting is increasing all the time we've gone from simple b2b moving up to actually getting people to talk to each other over the the web, explain what they're doing and what-have-you and now it's a situation where machines, devices, robots are able to talk to the internet explain what is going on and this is the idea behind smart life.
+applications through to much more complex and rich ecosystem the idea that you can have interaction with your business to business or things like social media you would have been completely unknown 5-10 years ago and you can see that the amount of information we are getting is increasing all the time we've gone from simple b2b moving up to actually getting people to talk to each other over the web, explain what they're doing and what-have-you and now it's a situation where machines, devices, robots are able to talk to the internet explain what is going on and this is the idea behind smart life.

 The background to all these things is _"context data"_.
 Context data describes what is going on where when and why.
 The way I prefer to describe it is that there are three vital questions you need to ask any device or any context entity and